 Following Progressive Web Apps standard, the eCommerce store can transfer the shopping experience to a completely new dimension.
 As a result, better availability and more straightforward operation significantly increase the conversion rate in online stores compliant with PWA.

-If you think that it is a solution that fits your vision, contact us – we will talk with you about possible solutions.
-With our experience and a great team on board, we could be your first choice team when it comes to implementing the above-described setup.
+If you think it is a solution that fits your vision, contact us – we will discuss possible solutions.
+With our experience and a great team on board, we could be your first-choice team in implementing the above-described setup.